oasis-tcs/openc2-oc2ls/oc2ls.md

 and how it is **shown** in CIDR notation:
 > "a 4-octet quantity followed by the "/" (slash) character, followed by a decimal value between 0 and 32".

 The abstract definition of an address range is the two parts defined by the standard.
 The serialization rule "Array.ipv4-net" says that it is transmitted between applications as a single string in CIDR notation.
-Neither the type definition nor the serialization rule say anything about how implementations represent an IPv4 address range internally - they may use strings or other variables or structures or classes as determined by their developers.
+Neither the type definition nor the serialization rule say anything about how implementations represent IPv4 address ranges internally - they may use strings or other variables or structures or classes as determined by their developers.

 **_Type: IPv4-Net (Array.ipv4-net)_**